-The subject provides the students with a basic understanding of selected sports and other activities and how these can be modified to suit different target groups.
-The lessons will contibute to the development of practical skills and theorethical knowledge, relevant to the sports activities.
-The students will be introduced to football, handball, basketball, volleyball, dance, gymnastics, basic ball handling and other alternative activities.
+The course provides the students with a basic understanding of selected sports and other activities and how these can be adapted to different population groups.
+The lessons will contribute to the development of practical skills and theoretical knowledge, relevant to the sports activities.
+The students will be introduced to basic ball activities, football, handball, basketball, volleyball, dance, gymnastics, swimming and track and field.

 Be able to account for rules, techniques and tactics in the selected activities